mergeability/mergeable-readthedoc-dev/docs/contributing.rst

 * Fix a **bug**, implement a new **validator** or **action** and open a `pull request <https://github.com/mergeability/mergeable/pulls>`_!

 .. note::
-    For development and testing, you'll want to read :ref:`running-locally` :ref:`receipes-page`.
+    For development and testing, you'll want to read :ref:`deploying`.